gbmhunter/blog/content/programming/languages/c-plus-plus/containers.md

 </tbody>
 </table>

-deque stands for **double-ended queue** (usually pronounced similar to "deck").
+`std::deque` stands for **double-ended queue** (usually pronounced similar to "deck").
 It is an indexed sequence container used for storing data in C++.
 It is dynamically sized, and can be quickly expanded/contracted both at the front and back.

 A deque is not guaranteed to store all of it's data in a continuous memory sequence.
 Thus it's data cannot be accessed via pointer addition (unlike a vector).